1j01/nw-screensaver/README.md

 * Screenshots (or a photo to really show off the dual-screeny goodness)

-* Allow local html pages from pasted file paths and from a Browse button
+* A Browse button for adding local web pages as screensavers

 * Disable auto-switching when interacting